osmandapp/web/main/docs/user/map/tracks-on-map/track-appearance.md

 ![Track menu Appearance 3D visualisation](@site/static/img/map/track_appearance_menu_3d_android.png)

-This feature enables the display of tracks by altitude.
-[Paid feature](../../purchases/index.md).
-You have the ability to use 3D Track visualization if the Map rendering engine [Version 2 (OpenGl)](../../personal/global-settings.md#map-rendering-engine) is enabled.
+This [Paid feature](../../purchases/index.md) allows you to display tracks by elevation.
+You have the option to use 3D track visualization if the map rendering engine [Version 2 (OpenGl)](../../personal/global-settings.md#map-rendering-engine) is enabled.

 - *Visualized by*: None , Altitude, Fixed Height - Choose to display the 3D track by altitude ([altitude data](../../plugins/trip-recording.md#recorded-gpx-file) from GPX track file), at a fixed height, or not at all.
 - *Wall color*: None, Solid, Downward gradient, Upward gradient - Select whether to color the 3D track and choose the type of coloration.